NanoRes/Solana-Toolbelt/README.md

    ```
 4. Unity will download the package and import the runtime, editor, and sample content.

+> **Dependencies**: All dependencies are resolved automatically, including [UniTask](https://github.com/Cysharp/UniTask) which is pulled directly from its official Git repository.
+No additional scoped registries (e.g., OpenUPM) are required.

 ### As a Unity Asset Store Package

 Once published by NanoRes Studios, locate **NanoRes Solana Toolbelt** on the Unity Asset Store and press **Add to My Assets**.
 Use the Unity Package Manager to download it into your project.